Tax rates to rise for higher earners in Scotland

 The changes to Scotland's income tax rates are designed to increase the revenue the Scottish government generates so it can spend more on key public services.

-They will also widen the divergence in tax policy between Scotland and the rest of the UK.

-And they will be a significant departure from the SNP's manifesto aim not to alter income tax rates for the duration of this parliament.
+They will be a significant departure from the SNP's manifesto aim not to alter income tax rates for the duration of this parliament and will also widen the divergence in tax policy between Scotland and the rest of the UK.

 Mr Swinney, who is standing in as the country's finance secretary while Kate Forbes is on maternity leave, is due to begin his budget statement in the Scottish Parliament at about 14:25.

+Speaking ahead of the statement, First Minister Nicola Sturgeon said the government needed to take action to "protect public services, protect the most vulnerable and protect the transition to net zero which is so important to the economy as well as the environment."

-Speaking ahead of the statement, he said the government would use its taxation powers to the "maximum extent that is responsible" and warned that "difficult decisions" will need to be made on funding for public services.
+Mr Swinney said the government would use its taxation powers to the "maximum extent that is responsible" and warned that "difficult decisions" will need to be made on funding for public services.

-He has said his plans will help create a "fairer, more equal Scotland" and will help address inequality, create wealth and opportunity and make sure public services remain sustainable.
+He said his plans will help create a "fairer, more equal Scotland" and will help address inequality, create wealth and opportunity and make sure public services remain sustainable.

 However, he has also warned that the country was still facing "sustained economic pressure" on public finances.